 In the meantime, prospectors Winters and Baxter founded two claims called the Homestake Mine and the South Homestake Mine.
 The mountain where the gold was found was called Baxter Mountain.
 Eventually, the two gold miners sold their claims for $300,000 each.

 Like other booming mining camps of the day, White Oaks is filled with legends and lore, including that of a “lady” by the name of Belle La Mar, who was more familiarly known as “Madam Varnish.”
 Hailing from Missouri, La Mar, made her way to the New Mexico mining camp that was “hungry” for the sight of women.
 She soon established the Little Casino Saloon, where she dealt faro, roulette, and poker.
 Quickly taking the gold of the many miners in the area, she earned her nickname when the miners said she was as “slick as varnish.”
 Though many lost their hard-earned gold at the Little Casino, it was the reigning saloon in town.
 Other popular stops for the miners were the Star Saloon and Opera House.

 During White Oaks’ early days, the town was frequented by the infamous Billy the Kid.
 Billy’s main stomping grounds were in Lincoln, some 40 miles east of White Oaks, but the Kid was known to hang with other roughnecks in the thriving mining camp filled with saloons, gambling parlors, and prostitutes.

 After the Lincoln County War was over, Billy and his gang of “Rustlers” often targeted cattle in the White Oaks vicinity.
 After one attempted theft, the citizens of White Oaks rose up in protest, gathered up a posse, and went after the gang.
 Though they caught up with the outlaws and a gunfight ensued, the thieves were able to get away.

-Though White Oaks citizens had made it known they wouldn’t tolerate the likes of Billy the Kid and his cohorts, three of the outlaws, including Billy, Dave Rudabaugh, and Billy Wilson, returned to White Oaks the very next evening.
+Although White Oaks citizens had made it known, they wouldn’t tolerate the likes of Billy the Kid and his cohorts, three of the outlaws, including Billy, Dave Rudabaugh, and Billy Wilson, returned to White Oaks the very next evening.
 Flaunting themselves, Rudabaugh took a shot at deputy Sheriff James Redman just for fun.